AdobeDocs/dynamic-media-classic.en/help/using/configuring-analytics-reports.md

 ---
 # Configure Adobe Analytics reports{#configuring-adobe-analytics-reports}

-To tell Adobe Analytics what information that you want in Adobe Analytics reports, go to the Adobe Analytics Configuration screen.
-Following your configuration reports, this screen lists, for each viewer event you want information about, a corresponding Adobe Analytics variable and Adobe Dynamic Media Classic variable.
-These viewer events-Adobe Analytics variable-Adobe Dynamic Media Classic variable combinations determine what information is reported.
+To tell Adobe Analytics what information you want in Adobe Analytics reports, go to the Adobe Analytics Configuration screen.
+After your configuration, this screen lists a corresponding Adobe Analytics variable and an Adobe Dynamic Media Classic variable for each viewer event you want information about.
+These viewer events, Adobe Analytics variables, and Adobe Dynamic Media Classic variable combinations determine what information is reported.

-Besides associating viewer events with variables, the Adobe Analytics Configuration screen offers tools for activating, editing, and deleting viewer events.
+In addition to associating viewer events with variables, the Adobe Analytics Configuration screen offers tools for activating, editing, and deleting viewer events.

 >[!NOTE]
 >
->Whenever you change Adobe Analytics Report settings within Adobe Analytics, be sure you log back on to Adobe Analytics from within Adobe Dynamic Media Classic, resave your Adobe Analytics configuration settings, and then republish.
+>If you change Adobe Analytics Report settings within Adobe Analytics, log in to Adobe Analytics from within Adobe Dynamic Media Classic, resave your Adobe Analytics configuration settings, and then republish.

 See [Log on to Adobe Analytics](log-analytics.md#log_in_to_adobe_analytics).